 Almost all applications and utilities will set an exit code when they complete/terminate.

 The exit codes that are set will vary according to the application/utility, in general a code of 0 (false) will indicate successful completion.

-The exit codes set by resource kit utilities are not always consistent, they may vary between machines with different Service packs/Resource kit updates applied.
+The exit codes set by resource kit utilities are not always consistent, they can vary between machines with different Service packs/Resource kit updates applied.

 Some utilities will return negative numbers as an exit code.